-US top diplomat Blinken meets Turkish FM for tough talks on Israel-Gaza war
+US top diplomat Blinken meets Turkish FM for tough Israel-Gaza talks

 “The US side tried to convince Turkish officials to put more pressure on Hamas and make it release the captives,” he said.
 “But the Turkish position was very clear on this matter.
 They said that the prisoner release should be mutual, where Hamas releases captives and Israel releases Palestinian prisoners.”

 “Turkey also asked for an unconditional ceasefire and said there should be an international mechanism to observe the ceasefire, which Ankara would be the guarantor for,” Serdar continued.
 “But we haven’t heard anything about a ceasefire from Blinken.
-He has been using the phrase humanitarian pause and the Turkish side has told him that this is not enough.”
+He has been using the phrase ‘humanitarian pause’ and the Turkish side has told him that this is not enough.”

 Turkey, which is a strategic US ally despite numerous foreign policy rifts, has been one of the region’s fiercest critics of Israel since the war broke out, accusing Israel of behaving like a “war criminal” and committing a “massacre”.

-On Saturday, Ankara recalled its ambassador from Tel Aviv, with Erdogan saying he had “written off” dealing with Netanyahu.
+On Saturday, Ankara recalled its ambassador from Tel Aviv, with Erdogan saying he had “written off” dealing with Israeli Prime Minister Benjamin Netanyahu.

 The Turkish leader has delivered equally stinging criticism of Western powers that are backing Israel amid the Gaza bloodshed.